5 most controversial presidential elections in Nigeria's history | Pulse Nigeria

 This trend of rancorous electoral outcomes can be said to have its roots firmly in the nation's first real exposure to electoral contests in 1964.
 After achieving the status of a republic a year before, Parliamentary elections were held on December 30.

-However, the first sign of controversy sprouted after elections failed to hold in some constituencies in the then-Eastern Region, Lagos, and Mid-Western Region until March 18, 1965, due to boycott.

-The process was marred by violence and manipulation, allegedly orchestrated by the Northern Peoples Congress (NPC) controlled by the federal government, which superintended the election.
+The process was marred by violence and manipulation, allegedly orchestrated by the Northern Peoples Congress (NPC) controlled by the federal government, which supervised the election.

 The election's aftermath saw a series of riots in the Western region and birthed the infamous Wild-Wild West situation, leading to the declaration of a state of emergency.